aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/xps-shapes/add-rectangle/_index.md

 ## Prerequisites
 Before we dive into the tutorial, make sure you have the following prerequisites in place:
 - Basic knowledge of Java programming language.
 - Aspose.Page library installed.
-If not, you can download it from the [official Aspose.Page Java documentation](https://reference.aspose.com/page/java/).
+If not, you can download it from the [Aspose.Page Java documentation](https://reference.aspose.com/page/java/).
 - A working Java development environment.
 ## Import Packages
 To get started, import the necessary packages into your Java project.
 Ensure that the Aspose.Page library is correctly added to your classpath.
 Here's a basic example: